 - 6 feet wide from downtown to the trail that leads to the Historic Occoneechee Speedway Trail.

 - 8 feet wide from downtown to Gold Park.

-Are bars allowed to open?
-What about restaurant alcohol sales?
+Are restaurants, bars and entertainment venues allowed to be open?
+Are alcohol sales allowed?

 How are religious institutions affected by the state orders and county declaration?